gigamaster/ai-chatbot/README.md

 - Use the chat interface to discuss code with the AI assistant
 - Create and edit code artifacts directly in the chat
 - Execute code snippets to test functionality
+- Export chats as JSON, Markdown, or text files for sharing
 - Collaborate with team members through shared chats (when implemented)